-Deadlines for a "fast appeal"

-□ For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires us to.

-- □ However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
-If we take extra days, we will tell you in writing.
-We can't take extra time if your request is for a Medicare Part B prescription drug. - If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 5.4 explains the Level 2 appeal process. - □ If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - □ If our answer is no to part or all of what you requested, we will send you our decision in writing and automatically forward your appeal to the independent review organization for a Level 2 appeal.
-The independent review organization will notify you in writing when it receives your appeal.

-Deadlines for a "standard appeal"

-- □For standard appeals, we must give you our answer within 30 calendar days after we receive your appeal.
-If your request is for a Medicare Part B prescription drug you have not yet received, we will give you our answer within 7 calendar days after we receive your appeal.
-We will give you our decision sooner if your health condition requires us to. - □ However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
-If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - □ If you believe we should not take extra days, you can file a "fast complaint".
-When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(See Section 10 of this chapter for information on complaints.) - □ If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal, where an independent review organization will review the appeal.
-Section 5.4 explains the Level 2 appeal process. - □ If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days if your request is for a medical item or service, or within 7 calendar days if your request is for a Medicare Part B prescription drug.

-□ If our plan says no to part or all of your appeal, we will automatically send your appeal to the independent review organization for a Level 2 appeal.
+Deadlines for a "fast appeal" □For fast appeals, we must give you our answer within 72 hours after we receive you will give you our answer sooner if your health requires us to. ur appeal. □ However, if you ask for more time, or if we need more information that may benefit can take up to 14 more calendar days if your request is for a medical item or set take extra days, we will tell you in writing.
+We can't take extra time if your request Medicare Part B prescription drug. vice.
+If we If we do not give you an answer within 72 hours (or by the end of the extended time we took extra days), we are required to automatically send your request on to Lev appeals process, where it will be reviewed by an independent review organization 5.4 explains the Level 2 appeal process. el 2 of the □ If our answer is yes to part or all of what you requested, we must authorize or procoverage we have agreed to provide within 72 hours after we receive your appeal. vide the □ If our answer is no to part or all of what you requested, we will send you our decise writing and automatically forward your appeal to the independent review organization.
+Level 2 appeal.
+The independent review organization will notify you in writing when it your appeal. n for a Deadlines for a "standard appeal" □ For standard appeals, we must give you our answer within 30 calendar days after we your appeal.
+If your request is for a Medicare Part B prescription drug you have not you received, we will give you our answer within 7 calendar days after we receive your will give you our decision sooner if your health condition requires us to. /et ☐ However, if you ask for more time, or if we need more information that may benefit can take up to 14 more calendar days if your request is for a medical item or set take extra days, we will tell you in writing.
+We can't take extra time to make a decision request is for a Medicare Part B prescription drug. vice.
+If we If you believe we should not take extra days, you can file a "fast complaint".
+Wher fast complaint, we will give you an answer to your complaint within 24 hours.
+(See of this chapter for information on complaints.) • If we do not give you an answer by the deadline (or by the end of the extended time we will send your request to a Level 2 appeal, where an independent review organ review the appeal.
+Section 5.4 explains the Level 2 appeal process. □ If our answer is yes to part or all of what you requested, we must authorize or proceed coverage within 30 calendar days if your request is for a medical item or service, or calendar days if your request is for a Medicare Part B prescription drug. □ If our plan says no to part or all of your appeal, we will automatically send your appe independent review organization for a Level 2 appeal. al to the